ngaut/stackvm/spec.md

   },
   {
     "seq_no": 2,
-    "type": "condition",
+    "type": "jmp_if",
     "parameters": {
-      "prompt": "Was a specific latest stable version of TiDB found?
+      "condition_prompt": "Was a specific latest stable version of TiDB found?
 Respond with a JSON object in the following format:\n{\n  \"result\": boolean,\n  \"explanation\": string\n}\nWhere 'result' is true if a specific version was found, false otherwise, and 'explanation' provides a brief reason for the result.", "context": "Latest TiDB version: {{latest_tidb_version}}",
-      "true_branch": [
+      "jump_if_true": 3,
+      "jump_if_false": 4
+    }
+  },
   {
     "seq_no": 3,
     "type": "vector_search",
     "parameters": {
       "query": "What are the key features and improvements in TiDB version {{latest_tidb_version}}?", "output_var": "tidb_info"
     }
-        }
-      ],
-      "false_branch": [
+  },
   {
     "seq_no": 4,
     "type": "retrieve_knowledge_graph",
     "parameters": {
       "vector_search": "Latest TiDB version and its key features", "top_k": 3,
       "output_var": "tidb_info"
-          }
-        }
-      ]
     }
   },
   {